tejatanush/MatriceAI_assignment/README.md

    - Persons
    YOLO assigns track IDs to follow the same object across frames.

 3. License Plate Detection + OCR
    - A YOLO-based license plate detector extracts plate regions
+   - I am using the model from Hugging Face
    - Only the plate crop is sent to EasyOCR
    - OCR returns alphanumeric text

-4. Metadata Extraction
+5. Metadata Extraction
    For each detected object:
    - Timestamp
    - Object type